 - Community Development & Urban Planning

 - Nutrition & Obesity

 - Maternal & Child Health

 One national research example is the National Children’s Study, funded by the National Institutes of Health.
-Dr. Dana Dabelea, the Study’s principal investigator at CSPH, is looking at the factors that influence the development of autism, cerebral palsy, learning disabilities, birth defects, diabetes, asthma and obesity in children from birth to the age of 21.
+Dr. Dana Dabelea, the study’s principal investigator at ColoradoSPH, looked at the factors that influence the development of autism, cerebral palsy, learning disabilities, birth defects, diabetes, asthma and obesity in children from birth to the age of 21.
 Visit the National Children's Study website to learn more about this national effort.

 You’ll also benefit from ColoradoSPH's 10 school-wide centers.
 A number of centers are housed physically in the school's buildings, allowing you to see first-hand everyday research.